Barkston & Syston Church of England Primary School

 We aim to embed Phonics in all English lessons and in other curriculum subjects where appropriate.
 Children are encouraged to use their developing phonic knowledge sounds to spell words.
 Similarly, whenever they are reading, they are encouraged to use their sounds to blend.

-All letter sounds are displayed in each classroom to facilitate this and our pupils are encouraged to refer to them regularly.
+Letter sounds are displayed in classrooms to facilitate this and our pupils are encouraged to refer to them regularly.

 High frequency and “tricky words” are also displayed around the classrooms to develop independence when spelling.